.

 I have an acute sense of smell.
 Most women do, let’s face it, but my nose could smell a rose in a perfume factory.
 This brings me nicely to today.

-I have a client who works as a perfumer in Fulham South West London, manufacturing on behalf of Gucci, Prada and Chanel – my three favourite brands.
+I have a client who works as a perfumer in Fulham, South West London, manufacturing on behalf of Gucci, Prada and Chanel – my three favourite brands.
 When asked what his profession is, he describes himself as a ‘Nez’ (nose), which incites confusion in the uneducated and a look of delight in others.
 As an expensive escort, I have many gentlemen friends in high-end professions, but nothing compares to Harvey.

 So, we spent the day sampling as many smells as my nose would allow.
 Harvey made me inhale coffee beans to cancel out the scents (like a sorbet between courses), and I decided that despite my penchant for sweet smells, I am drawn to oriental, warm fragrances.
 By the time we had finished, I had a bottle of amber-coloured liquid laced with musk, vanilla, exotic resins and wood, accompanied by exotic flowers and spices.
 Yum!
 We called it “Chameleon” for all the different faces I wear and my adaptability.
 And it earned Harvey many brownie points in my little black book!